Brownster/yt-to-jellyfin/README.md

 - `--config`: Path to config file
 - `--check-updates`: Check saved playlists for new videos and queue jobs

+### Managing Playlists and Updates

+When you start a download job, the playlist information is saved to `config/playlists.json` and an archive file is created in `config/archives/`.
+These files record which videos have already been downloaded so subsequent runs only grab new content.

+To check all saved playlists for newly added videos you can:

+- Run `python app.py --check-updates` from the command line.
+- Open the **Playlists** page in the web interface and click **Check Updates**.

+Any new videos found will automatically create download jobs starting from the next episode number, keeping your library current without re-downloading existing files.

 ### Docker

 The Docker container will automatically start the web interface on port 8000.
 You can access it at http://localhost:8000.